 A copy of the DoF organisational chart is available to download.

 DoF is managed by the Departmental Board, which is chaired by the Permanent Secretary.
-The Board comprises twelve executive members and two Independent Board Members.
+The Board comprises twelve executive members and three Non Executive Board Members.

 Minutes of DoF's Departmental Board meetings are available at the following links:

 - DoF Departmental Board minutes 2016

 More details about the Department’s objectives, targets and organisational structure, including senior officials and Chief Executives, can be found in the DoF business plan.

 DoF's Resource Accounts are prepared annually and present the financial results for the relevant financial year.
 The documents contain:

 - certificates of the Comptroller and Auditor General